agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ```

 ### 👀 Hidden
-Sometimes we need to mutate a State `value` without triggering any rerender on the Components that have bound the State to itself.
+Sometimes we need to mutate a State `value` in background.
+So without triggering any rerender on the Components that have bound the State to itself.
-Therefore, we can set the `background` property to `true` in the configuration object.
+To achieve such goal, we can set the `background` property in the configuration object to `true`.
 ```ts
 MY_STATE.set("myNewValue", {background: true});
 ```